-This is generally understood in regards to other unscriptural marriages.
-For example, if a guilty fornicator remarried, brethren would argue the marriage was unscriptural.
+We understand this in regards to other unscriptural marriages.
+For example, if a guilty fornicator remarried, we would argue the marriage was unscriptural.
 The guilty fornicator had no right to marry.
 If he wishes to repent and rectify the situation, the second marriage must be dissolved.

 Any marriage which is unscriptural to begin with cannot be continued in.
 "It is not lawful for you to (continue having) your brother's wife," John told Herod (Mk 6:18).
-John was here requiring the marriage to be dissolved.
 If it is sinful for a Christian to enter into marriage with an unbeliever to begin with, the only way to rectify such a situation would be to dissolve the union.